色石(カラーストーン)の選び方

 • yellowTopaz/Yellow Sapphire/Citrine/Yellow Garnet

-The Houjudo website also introduces products by gemstone color.
-Please take a look at this as well.
+Hojudo's website also introduces products by gemstone color.
+Please refer to it as well.

-Birthstones are often chosen as gifts to coincide with the birthdays of partners and children.
-Many people also carry them as talismans.
-It's great that birthstones have been added in 2021, expanding the options for gemstones.
+Birthstones are often chosen as gifts for partners and children's birthdays.
+Many people also keep them as talismans.
+It's great that birthstones were added in 2021, broadening the selection of gemstones.

 • January: Garnet